import imfp

 imfp

-, by Christopher C. Smith, is a Python package for downloading data from the International Monetary Fund’s RESTful JSON API.
+, created and maintained by Promptly Technologies, is a Python package for downloading data from the International Monetary Fund’s RESTful JSON API.

 Installation